Gauteng Refinery is part of a group of companies which has been active for over 30 years in precious metals beneficiation throughout Africa.

 Lindani Mthwa is the Co-Founder and Executive Chairperson of Siyanda Resources, a resources investment company.

 The Public Investment Corporation, a registered financial services provider, is wholly owned by the South African Government and owns a 30% share in Siyanda Resources.

 Siyanda Resources operating as Siyanda Refining Services (Pty) Ltd became an equity partner of Gauteng Refinery in 2015 and has a 20% ownership in the business.

 Piers spent over 20 years at Anglo Platinum in metallurgical operations and process design, is a member of the South African Institute of Mining and Metallurgy (SAIMM) and a member of the Mine Metallurgical Managers’ Association of South Africa (MMMA).

-Refilwe Monageng is an Executive Director of White Rivers Exploration (WRE), which is a joint venture company with Harmony Gold.
-Refilwe has served on the Minerals and Petroleum Board of South Africa since February 2015.
+Refilwe Monageng is an Executive Director of White Rivers Exploration (WRE), which has a joint venture company with Harmony Gold.
+He has served on the Minerals and Petroleum Board of South Africa since February 2015.
 He is also the founding member of Refilwe Monageng Trading Enterprises, a global industrial company that is a strategic partner to the Commonwealth Enterprise and Investment Council.

-He recently participated in the 2017 Commonwealth Study Conference (CSC) of which HRH The Princess Royal, Princess Anne, President and Patron.
-CSCLeaders assembles exceptional leaders from across the Commonwealth to tackle challenges, build global relationships and develop the cultural intelligence needed by the leaders of tomorrow
+Refilwe recently participated in the 2017 Commonwealth Study Conference (CSC) of which HRH The Princess Royal, Princess Anne is President and Patron.
+CSCLeaders assembles exceptional leaders from across the Commonwealth to tackle challenges, build global relationships and develop the cultural intelligence needed by the leaders of tomorrow.